pennlabs/frontend-core/packages/rest-hooks/README.md

 # REST hooks

-React hooks for easy CRUD with REST resources.
+React hooks for fetching resources at RESTful endpoints built on top of SWR.

 This package exposes two hooks, `useResource` and `useResourceList`.
 Both hooks have similar semantics to [SWR](https://github.com/vercel/swr/),